vfilipovsky/reminder-bot/README.md

 ### Rules

 ```
-Message must starts with !remindme or !rm
+Message must starts with !remindme
-Then you write your reminder text and
+then you write your reminder text and
 ending it with your desired time

 y  - years